Quasi-stationary Monte Carlo and the ScaLE Algorithm: Killed Brownian Motion (KBM)

 \section{Killed Brownian Motion (KBM)}

-In \secref{s:emcfd:pims} we detailed an approach to simulate the killing time and location, ($\bar{\tau},\mathbf{X}_{\bar{\tau}}$), for killed Brownian motion.
+In \algref{alg:devroyefpg} we detailed an approach to simulate the killing time and location, ($\bar{\tau},\mathbf{X}_{\bar{\tau}}$), for killed Brownian motion.
 To avoid unnecessary algorithmic complexity, note that we can recover the pair ($\bar{\tau},\mathbf{X}_{\bar{\tau}}$) by a simple modification of \algref{alg:altuea} in which we set $\forall i\, L^{(i)}_\mathbf{X}:=\Phi$ and return the first rejection time.
 This is presented in \algref{alg:kbm}.
 A variant in which $L^{(i)}_\mathbf{X}$ is incorporated would achieve greater efficiency, but is omitted for notational clarity.

-\\\\ As in the PRS for $\mathbbm{K}^{\mathbf{x}}_T$ presented in \apxref{apx:prs}, in KBM (\algref{alg:kbm}) we can recover in the interval $[0,\bar{\tau})$ the remainder of the sample path as desired without error as follows (where for clarity we have suppressed full notation, but can be conducted as described in \apxref{apx:fpttheory}),
+\\\\ As in the PRS for $\mu_T$ presented in \apxref{apx:prs}, in KBM (\algref{alg:kbm}) we can recover in the interval $[0,\bar{\tau})$ the remainder of the sample path as desired without error as follows (where for clarity we have suppressed full notation, but can be conducted as described in \apxref{apx:fpttheory}),